-We have contracted with third parties for the manufacture of our approved products, if any.
-If such contract manufacturer fails to timely produce sufficient product volume, to pass regulatory inspections or re-inspections, or to comply with applicable regulations, the commercialization of our product candidates may be delayed, we may be unable to meet market demand, and we may lose potential revenues.
+We have contracted with third parties for the manufacture of UNLOXCYT and our product candidates.
+If such contract manufacturer fails to timely produce sufficient product volume, to pass regulatory inspections, or to comply with applicable regulations, the commercialization of UNLOXCYT and our product candidates may be delayed, we may be unable to meet market demand, and we may lose potential revenues.

 The manufacture of pharmaceutical products requires significant expertise and capital investment, including the development of advanced manufacturing techniques and process controls, and the use of specialized processing equipment.
-We have entered into development and supply agreements with one or more contract manufacturers for the completion of pre-commercialization manufacturing development activities and the manufacture of commercial supplies for each of our product candidates.
-Any termination or disruption of our relationships with our contract manufacturers may materially harm our business and financial condition and frustrate any commercialization efforts for each respective product candidate.
+We have entered into development and supply agreements with one or more contract manufacturers for the completion of pre-commercialization manufacturing development activities and the manufacture of commercial supplies for UNLOXCYT and each of our product candidates.
+Any termination or disruption of our relationships with our contract manufacturers may materially harm our business and financial condition and frustrate any commercialization efforts for each respective product and product candidate.